-I could give a whole list of references so Jesus being the only begotten Son-all multiples of 425.
-Before moving on to the next reference to Image, I want to show two customfring features that it is into the idea of man being created in the image of God.
-Thu will see the obvious relationship, "We know that arry-one begotten of God does not substitute that who has been begotten (born) of God knops him, but He who has been begotten (born) of God knops him, and the will one does not touch him."
+I could give a whole list of references to Jesus being the only begotten Son-all multiples of 425.
+Before moving on to the next reference to image, I want to show were outstanding features that the into the idea of man being created in the image of God.
+You will see the obvious relationship, "We know that anyone begotten of God does not six, but He who has been begotten been just the seed of the seed of the evil one does not touch him."